Louth Island: Accidents & mysteries

-On October 18, 1910 W. E. Goode of White's River and his two young sons where caught in a squall when returning home from a fishing excursion in Louth Bay.
+On October 18, 1910 W. E. Goode of White's River and his two young sons were caught in a squall when returning home from a fishing excursion in Louth Bay.
 Their boat was driven out to sea.
 They were sighted on Louth Island by a search party and were recovered the following morning in an exhausted state.

 In March 1921, Thomas Russell disappeared from Louth Island, where he had been the labourer in charge as employee of White.
 The island was searched for clues to his disappearance.
 The house was discovered in 'a desolate state' with 'poultry lying about dead' after a boat bringing provisions from the mainland discovered his absence.

 In 1935, two farmers claimed to have seen what they believed to be the wreck of the ketch Vivid between Louth Island and the mainland.
 The vessel was lost with all hands aboard some years prior.

 In 1947, Captain F. G. Sawford of the ketch Hawthorne lost his pet cocker-spaniel Queenie overboard some miles off Louth Island in rough seas after dark.
 The dog swam safely to land at the island, after which she was eventually returned to her owner.